 Provides access to five illustrated weekly magazines of late imperial Russia: Iskry, Russkaia illiustratsiia, Sinii zhurnal, Vseobshchii zhurnal, & Zhivopisnaia Rossiia.

-Index to over 45,000 works of Christian art from early Christian period to A.D.
+Index to over 45,000 works of Medieval art from early Christian period to A.D.
 1400

 India, Raj and Empire